 Filling Out the Application

 This digital format takes about an hour to complete.
-After completing the form, and submitting it, the candidate will have an interview within minutes after applying for the job.
+After completing the form and submitting it, the candidate will have an interview within minutes of applying for the job.

 Considering that Target is a large company and help is wanted in almost every field, the recruiting process will last no more than two weeks.

 When the HR department contacts the candidate, there are two possible outcomes: